Box is #4 in Top 10 Cloud Storages

 2014.
 Box Notes is available on Android

-Box updated its Android app and added the lightweight document editor Box Notes to it.
-With the latest version of Box for Android, you’ll be able to create, view and edit Box Notes just like you do on the web.
-Box Notes on Android features seamless integration into the native menus, allowing for all the basic editor features you’d expect: cut, copy, paste, bold, italic, underline, bullet list, numbered list, indent and outdent.
-Besides, it’s now possible to create checklists using Box Notes (on the web and in mobile apps) and the interface is translated to all of supported languages.
-The Box for Android update also comes with a ton of additional new features to enhance your productivity, including recently opened files, advanced settings for shared URLs and fine-grained admin controls.
+Box has released an update for its Android app, introducing the inclusion of the lightweight document editor, Box Notes.
+With the latest version of Box for Android, users can now create, view, and edit Box Notes directly within the app, similar to the web version.
+Box Notes on Android seamlessly integrates with the native menus, providing access to essential editing features such as cut, copy, paste, bold, italic, underline, bullet lists, numbered lists, indenting, and outdenting.
+Additionally, users can now create checklists using Box Notes across web and mobile platforms, with the interface available in multiple supported languages.
+The Android update also introduces several other productivity-enhancing features, including a recently opened files section, advanced settings for shared URLs, and more extensive administrative controls.

 2014.
 Box gives businesses unlimited storage, adds Office 365 integration

-Box CEO Aaron Levie announced that Cloud Wars are over.
-At least in terms of cloud storage costs.
-From now, the normal price of this resource is zero.
-In other words, Box cloud storage for business now has no limit on the size and number of files that your employees can upload to your online account.
-Recall recently Google launched the enterprise version of Google Drive also with unlimited cloud storage.
-Besides the unlimited storage, Box introduced integration plugins for Office 365.
-First plugin - for Outlook - allows you to quickly attach file links to emails from Box (instead of sending files).
-Second - for desktop Office editors - allows to open documents from Box online storage and save them backward.
+According to Box CEO Aaron Levie, the era of Cloud Wars has come to an end, at least in terms of cloud storage costs.
+Starting now, the standard price for this resource is zero.
+In other words, Box's cloud storage for business no longer imposes any restrictions on the size and quantity of files that employees can upload to their online accounts.
+It is worth noting that Google recently introduced the enterprise version of Google Drive with unlimited cloud storage as well.
+In addition to unlimited storage, Box has also introduced integration plugins for Office 365.
+The first plugin, designed for Outlook, enables users to conveniently attach file links from Box to their emails instead of sending the actual files.
+The second plugin, for desktop Office editors, allows users to access and edit documents directly from Box's online storage and save them seamlessly.

 2014.
 Microsoft is already afraid of Box